-Trends in Retirement Saving
+Trends in Retirement Savings

-Reflecting the growth in the prevalence of defined contribution retirement plans, together with a variety of measures to increase worker participation in these and other retirement savings vehicles, the balances that individuals hold in their retirement savings accounts have grown substantially over the last two decades.
-While it is still the case that the bottom 50 percent of households typically have either very small balances or none at all, in each of the three age groups shown in the table, those in the top half of the distribution have significantly higher real balances than in the past.
+Reflecting the growth in the prevalence of defined contribution retirement plans, together with a variety of measures to increase worker participation in these and other retirement savings vehicles, retirement savings account balances have grown substantially over the last two decades.
+While it is still the case that the bottom 50 percent of households typically have either very small or zero balances, in each of the three age groups shown in the table, real balances in the top half of the distribution are significantly higher than in the past.
 Much of this growth occurred between the mid-1990s and the mid-2000s.
 The impact of the Great Recession can be seen in balance declines at both the median and the 75th percentile between 2007 and 2010.
 The ratio of balances at the 75th percentile in 2013 to balances at the same percentile in 1989 stands at 3.0 for those age 35-44, 3.0 for those age 45-54 and 4.0 for those age 55-64.
 Over the same period, balances at the 90th percentile increased by a factor of 2.9 for those age 35-44, 2.6 for those age 45-54 and 3.7 for those age 55-64.